ericcornelissen/svgo-action/test/fixtures/README.md

 keyed by the `filename`.
 This entry contains the Content payload as per the [GitHub API docs].
 Here, the `contents` field contains the file data encoded in accordance with the encoding specified by the `encoding` field.
-Lastly, _'svgs.json'_ contains the (UTF-8 encoded) SVG data of all SVGs keyed by the same `filename`.
+Lastly, _'file-data.json'_ contains the (UTF-8 encoded) SVG data of all SVGs  (and some other files) keyed by the same `filename`.

-> :warning: The encoded SVG data in _'contents-payloads.json'_ should match,
+> :warning: The encoded file data in _'contents-payloads.json'_ should match,
-> exactly, the UTF-8 version in _'svgs.json'_.
+> exactly, the UTF-8 version in _'file-data.json'_.

 ## Example